 Dr. Kevin Nordstrom leads a busy career as performer, teacher, and scholar.
 He has performed solo concerts in Canada, Italy, Austria, and China, and has given numerous solo recitals throughout the United States.
 These performances include solo recitals at Wright State University, Earlham College, Miami University, and The University of Florida as well as lecture recitals at the Cincinnati College-Conservatory of Music and the Xi'an University of Arts and Science in Xi'an, China.
-In Spring 2017, Dr. Nordstrom will be presenting a lecture recital entitled "Transformation and Distortion - Modern Variation Technique in Ligeti's Viola Sonata" for the College Music Society at several of their regional conventions throughout the United States and in Canada.
-He will also be presenting the Koechlin Sonata for Viola and Piano op.
+In Spring 2017, Dr. Nordstrom presented a lecture recital titled "Transformation and Distortion - Modern Variation Technique in Ligeti's Viola Sonata" for the College Music Society at several of their regional conventions throughout the United States and in Canada.
+He also performed the Koechlin Sonata for Viola and Piano op.
 53 at the CMS Southern Regional Convention in Clarksville, TN, a rarely played but important work for the viola.
+His article "Transformation and Distortion - The Process of Variation in Ligeti's Sonata for Viola Solo" will be printed in the Journal of the American Viola Society in December 2017.
 Beginning in the Fall of 2017, Dr. Nordstrom will serve as an Ensemble Database Editor for the American Viola Society.
+Dr. Nordstrom will be presenting two clinics in the February 2018 in conjunction with his brother, Dr. Stephen Nordstrom from UT El Paso, for the Ohio and Texas Music Educators Association titled "Structuring Lesson Plans for a Better Practice Routine" and "Teaching and Performing on Your Secondary Instrument" respectively.

 Dr. Nordstrom was awarded an orchestral fellowship to the Aspen Music Festival for two consecutive years in 2012 and 2013, was a fellowship recipient at the CCM Spoleto Festival in Spoleto, Italy 2011, received a full scholarship to the Music Academy of the West in 2009, and was awarded substantial scholarships to the Manchester Music Festival 2007 and the Green Mountain Chamber Music Festival 2006 and 2008.
 He has been awarded high honors at many international solo competitions as well, including 2nd prize awards at the Lima Symphony Young Artist Competition 2012, The Cincinnati Conservatory annual concerto competition 2011, and the Hubbard Solo Contest 2007.
 He has also been a semi-finalist in the Sorantin Competition 2011, the only violist invited to compete, and was a semi-finalist and the top violist in the 2009 Crescendo Music Awards.